Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 \subsection{Introduction}

-In \cite{Fleischer:2003rm}, the $d$-dependent recurrence relation for one-loop $n$-point Feynman integrals $J_n(d)$, Eqn.
-(13), is used to derive solutions for the integrals $J_n(d)$ in terms of infinite sums of simpler functions $J_{n}(d-2), J_{n-1}(d-2)$, and in turn in terms of generalized hypergeometric functions:
+Equation (13) in Ref. \cite{Fleischer:2003rm}, the $d$-dependent recurrence relation for one-loop $n$-point Feynman integrals $J_n(d)$, is used to derive solutions for the integrals $J_n(d)$ in terms of infinite sums of simpler functions $J_{n}(d-2), J_{n-1}(d-2)$, and in turn in terms of generalized hypergeometric functions:

-The relation was derived in \cite{Bern:1992em,Tarasov:1996br} for the case of canonical powers of propagators, $\nu_i=1$.
-The $G_n$ is the Gram determinant, the $\lambda_n$ the Cayley determinant, and further notations will be explained below.
-In \cite{Bluemlein:2017rbi,Usovitsch:April2018,Riemann:April2018}, another recurrence relation for $J_n(d)$, namely in terms of Mellin-Barnes integrals over dimensional shifts $s$ of simpler functions $J_{n-1}(d+2s)$ was derived and also solved.
+The relation was derived in Refs. \cite{Bern:1992em,Tarasov:1996br} for the case of canonical powers of propagators, $\nu_i=1$.
+The $G_n$ is the Gram determinant, the $\lambda_n$ the Cayley determinant, and further notation will be explained later.
+In Refs. \cite{Bluemlein:2017rbi,Riemann:April2018}, another recurrence relation for $J_n(d)$, namely in terms of Mellin--Barnes integrals over dimensional shifts $s$ of simpler functions $J_{n-1}(d+2s)$ was derived and also solved.
 Both methods give partially identical results, and the evaluation of the latter approach in terms of generalized hypergeometric functions has been described elsewhere.

-Here, we will use an intermediate result of \cite{Bluemlein:2017rbi} in order to derive new compact Mellin-Barnes relations for one-loop $n$-point Feynman integrals $J_n(d)$, which extend the applicability of the MB-method considerably.
+Here, we will use an intermediate result of Ref. \cite{Bluemlein:2017rbi} to derive new compact Mellin--Barnes relations for one-loop $n$-point Feynman integrals $J_n(d)$, which extend the applicability of the {\mbr} method considerably.

 We start the derivations from the well-known Feynman parameter representation for scalar one-loop $N$-point Feynman integrals:

 with inverse propagators